-Figure 5: Site access route
+Figure 10: Site access

-In general, all construction vehicles need to adhere to traffic laws.
+Please note that all conditions of the EA, once issued will be incorporated into this section of the EMPr In general, all construction vehicles need to adhere to traffic laws.
 The speed of construction vehicles and other heavy vehicles must be strictly controlled to avoid dangerous conditions for other road users.
 As far as possible care must be taken to ensure that the local traffic flow pattern is not be too significantly disrupted and all vehicle operators therefore need to be educated in terms of "best-practice" operation to minimise unnecessary traffic congestion or dangers.
 Construction vehicles must therefore not unnecessarily obstruct the access point or traffic lanes used to access the site.
 Construction vehicles also need to consider the load carrying capacity of road surfaces and adhere to all other prescriptive regulations regarding the use of public roads by construction vehicles.
-Adequate signage that is both informative and cautionary to passing traffic (motorists and pedestrians) warning them of the construction activities.
+Adequate signage that is both informative and cautionary to passing traffic (motorists and pedestrians, warning them of the construction activities.
 Signage would need to be clearly visible and need to include, among others, the following:

-- Identifying working area as a construction site; - Cautioning against relevant construction activities; - Prohibiting access to construction site; - Clearly specifying possible detour routes and / or delay periods; - Possible indications of time frames attached to the construction activities, and; - Listings of which contractors are working on the site.
+- o Identifying working area as a construction site; - Cautioning against relevant construction activities; - Prohibiting access to construction site; - Clearly specifying possible detour routes and / or delay periods; - Possible indications of time frames attached to the construction activities, and; - Listings of which contractors are working on the site.